Revoluční odborové hnutí: Organization

 As of August 1958 ROH had over 3 800 000 members.

+In 1975, the following unions were affiliated:

 International cooperation

 ROH was a member of the World Federation of Trade Unions.
 The WFTU had its headquarters in Prague.

 Later period

 In 1989, autonomous trade unions and strike committees surged in Czechoslovakia, which called for the dissolution of ROH.
 A parallel Trade Union Coordination Centre was formed.
 ROH tried to manage the situation by declaring its independence from the Communist Party.
 The Slovak branch of ROH decided to subordinate itself to the Coordination Centre.
 The Czech ROH organization hesitated somewhat, but at a trade union conference held 2–3 March 1990 ROH dissolved itself.
 In its place a new trade union federation, ČSKOS was founded.